Malory Towers (TV series)

+A seventh and final series, consisting of 10 episodes released October 2025.

 Premise

-Set in post-World War II Britain, the show follows the adventures of 12-year-old Darrell Rivers as she leaves home to attend an all-girls' boarding school and "explores a nostalgic world of midnight feasts, lacrosse, pranks, a mystery ghost and lasting friendships."
+Set in 1940s post-World War II England - beginning in 1947 - the show follows the adventures of 12-year-old Darrell Rivers as she leaves home to attend an all-girls' boarding school and explores a nostalgic world of midnight feasts, lacrosse, pranks, a mystery ghost and lasting friendships.
 The TV series updates Blyton's post-war period piece for a modern audience with a racially diverse and inclusive cast.